Available Mon-Fri, 9am-6pm ET | Call 800-970-1964

 A handful of states have their own rules around when you can enroll in a Medicare supplement without undergoing medical underwriting.

-The six states with birthday rules are:
+The states with birthday rules are:

-Four states allow you to enroll in a Medicare supplement without underwriting at any time of the year, regardless of your age.
+Five states allow you to enroll in a Medicare supplement without underwriting at any time of the year, regardless of your age.

 The four states with year-round open enrollment are: